mitmedialab/MicroPET/README.md

 - `digitalClockDisplay()`: Displays the current time on the serial monitor.
 - `printDigits()`: Prints digits with leading zeroes if necessary.
 - `tmConvert_t()`: Converts a specified date and time to a time_t format.

+### Contact
+For questions or further information, please contact the corresponding authors listed above.